orcasound/orcanode/README.md

 * SAMPLING_RATE is the hardware sampling rate of the pi sound card.
 Allowed values are 48000, 96000 and 19200.
 RPI4 recommended for 96000 and 19200 .
 * NODE_LOOPBACK should be set to true to loop input to local output.
 * BUCKET_TYPE should be dev or prod depending upon which orcasound aws bucket you are streaming to.
+* BUCKET_STREAMING is the name of your AWS S3 streaming bucket.
+Only applies if BUCKET_TYPE=custom.
-* BUCKET is the name of your AWS S3 bucket.
+* ARCHIVE is the name of your AWS S3 archive bucket.
+Only applies if BUCKET_TYPE=custom.
 * REGION is the region of your AWS S3 bucket. (e.g. 'us-west-2')

 ## Running local tests